kuhtooie/Sprint_manager/README.md

 With Administrator
 You need to copy paste all of GUI file "DictionaryClassifierGUI" into the console.
-The button Make employee schedule sometimes pulls up two windows, the first is to be deleted, the second is to be used. if __name__ == "__main__":
+The button Make employee schedule pulls up a false window, the first is to be entered gibberish and then the second window it pulls up; asking for a "key" is to be exited, the third and fourth window are to be used.
+Working on fixing the bug.
+The save function is still not working if __name__ == "__main__":

     root = tk.Tk()